MiraiSubject/cosette-lite/README.md

 It is relatively easy to adapt for your own tournament and discord server, with minimum modifications.
 Some basic knowledge of Typescript, Svelte and Docker may be required to successfully deploy an instance of this projetc.

-Most of the code should be self-explanatory, but if parts aren't feel free to hit me up in the tournament hub discord, or open an issue here.
+Most of the code should be self-explanatory, but if parts aren't feel free to hit me up in the tournament hub Discord, or open an issue here.

 ## Requirements
 - *nix-based OS (macOS, Linux, WSL 2 on Windows) **Native Windows is not supported**